rreece/MyAtlasAnalysisProject/README.md

 MyAtlasAnalysisProject
 ===============================================================================

-A skeleton package for developing code for analyzing xAOD data in the ATLAS experiment at CERN.
+A skeleton package for developing code for analyzing xAOD data from the ATLAS experiment at CERN.

 -   author:  Ryan Reece <ryan.reece@cern.ch>